• Skip to primary navigation

 Close up shot of fluffy mashed squash in a white bowl topped with a sprig of fresh rosemary

-• Easy and healthy – This recipe is packed with Vitamin C, potassium, and fiber and is very easy to make.
+• Easy and healthy – This recipe is packed with Vitamin C, potassium, and fiber and is very easy to make with no peeling the squash required!

 • Versatile – Flavor the squash however you like, sweet or savory, it’s up to you!